Year 5 Curriculum Information

 PE

-Both Y50 and Y5K will have their PE on Wednesdays and Thursdays.
-On Thursdays, Coach Costa will teach them basketball and their class teachers will teach them gymnastics on Wednesdays.
+Y50 will have their PE on Wednesdays and Thursdays.
+Y5K will have their PE on Wednesdays (double lessons) Coach Costa will teach them athletics.
+Their class teachers will teach them outdoor adventure activities.

 RE: